gnemtsov/ab-app/README.md

 | rows | Array of objects | [] | Table data (see below) |

-#### Custom styling (className property)
+### Custom styling (className property)

-To apply custom styling you should set className property of the conf object.
-Your class will be put on top of default table styles, so all custom styles will override default.
+To apply custom styling you should define `className` property.
+Your class will be put on top of default table styles, so all your custom styles will override default.

 For example, to make headers' text green, you should set your custom class: `className = "CustomTable"`.
 Then write the following CSS in the .css file of your component, where you use table component:
 ```css
 .CustomTable th {
     color: green;
 }
 ```

-#### Columns descriptions (cols property)
+### Columns descriptions (cols property)

 Each table column is an object with the following properties: